-The worker SDK allows you to configure parameters of the network stack that workers use to communicate with the Runtime.
-This gives you control over the trade-off between bandwidth overhead and latency, the upper bound on worker memory usage, and disconnection timeouts.
+The Worker SDK allows you to configure parameters of the network stack that workers use to communicate with the Runtime.
+This gives you control over the trade-off between bandwidth overhead, latency, the upper bound on worker memory usage, and disconnection timeouts.
 You can even choose whether or not your data is encrypted on the wire.

 Each network stack comes with a default set of parameters which we believe should work well in the majority of use cases.
 This page outlines when and why it’s worth explicitly setting and/or experimenting with different values for these parameters.

 Choosing a network stack